-Statistical analysis of reading habits shows that, regardless of how difficult a text is, children are more likely to persevere in reading and understanding something if they are reading for pleasure(this will open in a new window).
+Statistical analysis of reading habits shows that, regardless of how difficult a text is, children are more likely to persevere in reading and understanding something if they are reading for pleasure.

-The Millennium Cohort Study further found that reading for pleasure increases self-esteem at age 11, regardless of demographic, socioeconomic, and familial confounders(this will open in a new window).
+The Millennium Cohort Study further found that reading for pleasure increases self-esteem at age 11, regardless of demographic, socioeconomic, and familial confounders.

-Conversely, children from the poorest families in the UK are up to 19 months behind in their vocabulary at the age of five(this will open in a new window), compared to children from more advantaged socioeconomic backgrounds.
+Conversely, children from the poorest families in the UK are up to 19 months behind in their vocabulary at the age of five, compared to children from more advantaged socioeconomic backgrounds.